ganelson/inform/resources/Documentation/Writing with Inform.md

 > phrase: pause the game/story
 >
-> The previous two phrases do not print anything out.
-This phrase will say "Please press SPACE to continue." and then wait until the player presses the space key (or enter/return).
+> This phrase will say "Please press SPACE to continue." and then wait until the player presses the space key (or enter/return); after which, the screen is cleared, and then play resumes.
+>
+> Note that this is done by following the `standard pause the game rule`, and that the text "Please press SPACE to continue." is response (A) of that rule, and can therefore be changed as desired.

 > phrase: stop the game/story abruptly
 >